ttoivone/mediacapture-extensions/face-detection-explainer.md

 ### Constraints

-New members are added to capabilities, constraints, and settings for Web applications to enable and control face and face landmark detection with `getUserMedia()` and `applyConstraints()` and to query capabilities of face detection with `getCapabilities()` methods.
+New members are added to capabilities, constraints, and settings for Web applications to enable detection and automatic generation of face and face landmark metadata.
+These are used in conjunction with `getUserMedia()`, `applyConstraints()`, and `getCapabilities()`.
 Web applications should not ask more facial metadata than what they need to limit computation.
-For example, if an applications is content with just a face bounding box, it should set the constraint `humanFaceLandmarkDetectionMode` to `"none"`.
+For example, if an application is content with just a face bounding box, it should set the constraint `humanFaceLandmarkDetectionMode` to `"none"`.

-The enumeration constraints `humanFaceDetectionMode` and `humanFaceLandmarkDetectionMode` set the level of detection needed for human faces and their landmarks, respectively.
+The constraints `humanFaceDetectionMode` and `humanFaceLandmarkDetectionMode` request the detail level of detection that the application wants for human faces and their landmarks, respectively.
 These settings can be one of the enumeration values in `HumanFaceDetectionMode` and `HumanFaceLandmarkDetectionMode`.
-When `humanFaceDetectionMode` is `"bounding-box"`, user agent must attempt face detection and set the metadata in video frames correspondingly.
-When the setting is `"none"`, face description metadata (including landmarks) is not set.
-Similarly, when `humanFaceLandmarkDetectionMode` is `"none"`, the landmarks (ie. members `leftEye`, `rightEye`, and `mouth` in dictionary `HumanFace`) are not set.
-When the setting is `"center-point"` and face detection is enabled, the user agent must attempt to detect face landmarks and set the location information in the members of type `HumanFaceLandmark` accordingly.
+When `humanFaceDetectionMode` is `"bounding-box"`, the user agent must attempt face detection and setting the metadata in video frames correspondingly.
+When the setting is `"none"`, face segmentation metadata (including landmarks) is not set by the user agent.
+Similarly, when `humanFaceLandmarkDetectionMode` is `"none"`, no metadata related to the landmarks is set (ie. segmentation information for types  `left-eye`, `right-eye`, `eye`, and `mouth`).
+When the setting is `"center-point"` the user agent must attempt to detect face landmarks and set the segmentation metadata accordingly.

-If face detection mode is `"none"`, also landmark detection setting must be the same `"none"` because without face detection results the landmark data can not be set either.
+In most implementations, if face detection mode is `"none"`, the user agent would also disable human face landmark detection by setting `humanFaceLandmarkDetectionMode` to be the same `"none"` because typically face landmarks can not be detected without first face detection.

 ## Platform Support